PlumpMath/react-redux-router-immutable-coffeescript-svg-example/readme.md

 ##### some notes: things to do

 -  learn lessons from the other trendy boilerplates, some of cthese are enumerated in points below

 - server side hot module reloading (our own custom)

 - our own custom redux dev tools (time travel)  this means containers holding containers.  like put the production version inside a development container.

-- learn to use font awesome and fonts generally.
+- learn about font-awesome and fonts generally.

 - for client side hot module reloading will need a dev server

 - so make a dev server

-- also the dev server needs to have primus in it. some websocket thing.
+- also the dev server needs to have primus in it.

-- implement navigation constructss
+- move assets to own folder out of build

 - new system for transform matrices where 0,0 is upper left corner and 1,1 is lower right corner.  i think this is very similar to openGL convention.

 - implement this thing in webpack that allows requires to be isomorphic from some defined project root rather than relative through the file structure.

-- Eventually siphon in some of the progressive web app stuff
+- implement, progressive web app stuff, assets on demand webpack config,

+- WebWorkers !!! webpack config for WebWorkers

+- WebGL stuff

 ##### revisit links